 One of the best ways to toast is to mention the reason everyone has gathered - to celebrate the Thanksgiving holiday.
 Include a little information about why Thanksgiving is celebrated, fun or informative facts about the holiday, or quotes from famous people about Thanksgiving.

-Bountiful Food Example
+Bountiful Food Toast

 George Bernard Shaw once said, "There is no love sincerer than the love of food."
 Once again, we gather to celebrate the harvest, to look upon the bounty of this table.
-We know that the real bounty is not in what lies before us -- though it does smell delicious! -- but in what lies within us, the bond that connects all of us as one human family.
+We know that the real bounty is not in what lies before us, though it does smell delicious, but in what lies within us, the bond that connects all of us as one human family.
 We remember those who have given us the freedoms we now cherish, and we look toward the future and the many blessings it will bring.
 To today's gathering and many more to come.
 Cheers.

-First Thanksgiving Example
+First Thanksgiving Toast

 The first Thanksgiving was held as a celebration of life, of the fact that the Pilgrims survived difficult odds and made it through to the next year's harvest.
 Like those early settlers, our family has faced many challenges, but we always emerge stronger and closer in our bond.
 I am so very thankful for all of you here today.
 We made it through another year, together as always, in love and friendship.
 I am honored to be your host for this bountiful feast prepared with just as much love as you all have provided to me.
 Cheers.